maxant/kafka-data-consistency/mf/README.md

 - ability to change a config in the draft, which recalcs discounts and price
 - validate within limits of product
-- publish product limits with rest
+- publish product limits with rest => no instead, we publish them in the initial draft. they are set inside the component definitions
 - create create pdf
 - accept offer => event to billing